 The starting point for the amount of deposit guarantee compensation is the balance of the account.
 Funds that are in the process of being transmitted at the time, i.e. the depositor’s incoming transfers, also count towards the compensation amount, as does the interest accrued on the account.
 The Financial Stability Authority receives all of this information directly from the banks.

 The calculation of the deposit guarantee compensation is based on all of the depositor’s deposits with the insolvent bank regardless of the number of accounts.
 However, the maximum compensation payable to each individual depositor is limited to EUR 100,000.
 The maximum compensation amount is depositor-specific.
 Compensation paid to one spouse does not affect the compensation payable to the other, for example.

 The maximum compensation amount is also bank-specific.
 If a depositor has accounts with multiple banks, the EUR 100,000 maximum compensation amount applies to their deposits in each bank.
-However, it should be noted that banks that have partial or full responsibility for each other’s commitments and obligations are considered as one bank under the deposit guarantee scheme.
-Such banks include the member banks of OP Financial Group, the Savings Banks Group and the POP Bank group.
+From the perspective of deposit guarantees, the OP Group, the POP Bank Group and the Savings Banks Group are each considered to be one bank.
+This is due to the fact that the banks belonging to these groups are fully or partially liable for each other’s commitments and obligations within the group.